icons8/free/README.md

 </details>

 ### <a name="Instance"></a>Instance
-An instance is a copy of the main component.
-With instances, you can reuse the same design element in multiple places in your project while retaining a connection to the main component.
+An instance is a linked copy of the component.
+With instances, you can reuse the same design element in multiple places in your project while retaining a connection to the component.

 Has all properties of [`Layer`](#Layer), plus: